E.T. the Extra-Terrestrial (album): Release and legal issues

 MCA Records breached both conditions, releasing the storybook in November 1982 and giving 7-inch promo copies of "Someone in the Dark" to radio stations.
 After Epic lodged a $2 million lawsuit, MCA Records was forced to withdraw the album and prohibited from releasing "Someone in the Dark" as a single.
 Epic executives had felt that MCA was misleading members of the public into believing the then-recently released single "The Girl Is Mine" was featured on the storybook album.
 The plaintiffs further requested that MCA Records be banned from working with Jackson in the future and that any other media owned by MCA featuring the singer be prohibited from release.

-As a result of the legal restrictions that prohibited the public release of "Someone in the Dark" as a single, the promo copies which were made have since become one of the singer's rarest and most sought-after records; some have been sold for over $1,600.
+As a result of the legal restrictions that prohibited the public release of "Someone in the Dark" as a single, the promo copies which were made have since become one of the singer's rarest and most sought-after records.
 By the time the court order was issued against MCA, more than 450,000 copies were already sold in the United States.
-According to John Branca in the Thriller 40 documentary, Michael was upset at then Walter Yetnikoff, President of Epic Records and Yetnikoff questioned what should he do to make the situation better.
-Michael Jackson owned all of his masters as a result of the lawsuit starting from Off the Wall until the future releases that followed.
-The song's opening version was later included as a bonus track on the 2001 special edition of Thriller, as well as the box set Michael Jackson: The Ultimate Collection.
+According to John Branca in the Thriller 40 documentary, Jackson was upset at Walter Yetnikoff, then-president of Epic Records, for making the decision to sue MCA and Universal.
+Yetnikoff asked what he should do to resolve the situation, and upon Branca's suggestion, granted Jackson the ownership all of his masters starting from Off the Wall.
+The song's opening version was later included on the 2001 special edition of Thriller, as well as Thriller 25 and the box set Michael Jackson: The Ultimate Collection.

 Reception

 E.T. the Extra-Terrestrial reached number 82 on the UK Albums Chart, which was considered high for a storybook album.
 The audiobook won Jackson a Grammy Award in 1984 (Note: In order to be eligible for a Grammy Award at the 1984 ceremony, nominated records had to be released between October 1, 1982, and September 30, 1983.) for Best Recording for Children.
-Upon collecting the award and taking home a record eight Grammys from an unprecedented twelve nominations, the singer said that of all the awards he had received that night, he was "most proud of this one".
+Jackson won a record eight Grammys from twelve nominations, the singer said that of all the awards he had received that night, he was "most proud of this one".

 E.T. the Extra-Terrestrial was also well-received critically.
 Charles L. Sanders of Ebony magazine described it as an "extraordinary album".
 Mark Bego of the Toledo Blade asserted that the song "Someone in the Dark" was "one of the most beautiful ballads" Jackson had ever recorded.
 He further commented that the amalgamation of Jones's production, dialogue from the film, Jackson's "effective and emotional" reading of the narrative and the audiobook's "grand soaring orchestration" made the E.T. the Extra-Terrestrial album "[elicit] as many tears as the movie does".
 A writer for Billboard described the audiobook as being "lavishly packaged, lovingly produced" and worth its high asking price.
 A journalist for the Lexington Herald-Leader concluded that it was a "delightful" storybook album.